• Thanksgiving Recipes

 • Pre-heat oven to 350° (177° C).
 Ready the pre-baked almond-coconut tart crust, placing it on a rimmed baking sheet with a silpat non-slip liner (optional).

-• Puree all ingredients from pumpkin through stevia together in a food processor until smooth.
+• Puree all ingredients from pumpkin through spices together in a food processor until smooth.
 Filling will be fairly fluid.
-Taste and add more spices or stevia if desired.
+Taste and add more spices or sweetener if desired.
 Pour the pureed pumpkin filling into tart crust.
 Fill almost to the top but leave an edge of crust showing.
 You may have extra filling.

 • Bake tart for approximately 30 minutes.
+It should be set and barely jiggly in the center.
 Remove from oven and cool on a wire rack for 1 hour, then cover and chill in the refrigerator for a few hours to completely set.
 Slice and serve.

 Notes